alexrodag/spg/README.md

 SPG uses [Eigen](https://eigen.tuxfamily.org/) and [TinyAD](https://github.com/patr-schm/TinyAD) as dependencies.
 The solver comparison demo also uses [Polyscope](https://polyscope.run/) for GUI and rendering.
 All of these come as submodules.

-For a quick Terminal compilation on both Windows or Ubuntu, you can run:
+For a quick Terminal compilation on both Windows and Ubuntu, run:

 ```
 git clone https://github.com/alexrodag/spg.git